ATL-Flaneur/CoreWebApp/README.md

 ## APIs

 By default, the app runs on port 5000 as a VS Code debug process and port 8080 when Dockerized.
-Change "8080" to "5000" when running the `curl` examples below against a VS Code debug instance.
+Change "8080" to "5000" when running the `curl` examples below when running with a VS Code debug instance.

 ### /health